 Research tells us very strongly that the single most important factor in determining a child’s achievement is the child themselves; their values, beliefs, motivations and the other factors which go toward making that child who they are.

 Specialist teachers are employed for the teaching of Physical Education, Visual Arts, Music in Prep to Year Six, (including clarinet lessons for Year Three students), and French in Year Three to Six.

 All other subjects are taught by homeroom teachers.
-Various additional support staff including Support Teachers: Inclusive Education, Literacy and Numeracy Co-Teachers, Learning Enhancement Teacher, Teacher Librarian, Guidance Counsellor and School Officers work collaboratively with class teachers to ensure that student needs are addressed in ensuring all students access the curriculum as fully as possible.
+Various additional support staff including Support Teachers: Inclusive Education, Learning Enhancement Teachers, Teacher Librarian, Guidance Counsellor and School Officers work collaboratively with class teachers to ensure that student needs are addressed in ensuring all students access the curriculum as fully as possible.